 Morphology, risk and adaptation

 This area of research integrates expertise from a range of disciplines in Engineering and the Environment and has strong collaborative links with the National Oceanographic Centre Southampton.
-Work ranges from the surveying, monitoring and modelling of physical processes (from the littoral zone to the offshore) to the assessment of risk and adaptation along the coast.
+Work ranges from surveying, monitoring and modelling physical processes (from the littoral zone to the offshore) to assessing risk and adaptation along the coast.
 A key theme is the effects of climate change on coastal areas and we lead the coastal research of the Tyndall Centre for Climate Change Research.

 Some key research highlights:

 - The assessment of erosion and flooding along the English Channel coast, including historic sea-level rise, wave climate and flooding, with a strong emphasis on the Solent.